Summary

 Mistake: The insurance company may use photos, videos, or social media posts to claim that your injuries are less severe than you state.

-Why It Matters: If they find pictures of you engaging in physical activity or traveling, they might argue that your injuries don’t justify the financial compensation you’re seeking.
+Why It Matters: If they find pictures of you doing physical activity or traveling, they might argue your injuries do not justify the money you want.
+This is why it matters.

 How to Protect Yourself: Avoid posting about your activities while your claim is ongoing.
 Farahi Law Firm will ensure that misleading evidence does not harm your case and fight for your right to fair compensation.